MASTAR-LAST/Science/README.md

     # Importing the module as sc
     import science as sc

-    # Call the Ahmed function from the Temperature class
+    # Call the Kelvin function from the Temperature class
     temp = sc.Temperature.Kelvin(23, 'c')

     # Printing the result